Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 “How much does the AI avatar video service cost?”

-At the time of writing, the AI avatar tech costs about $24 per month, which you’ll pay directly to the provider.
-Prices do change.
+At the time of writing, the AI avatar tech costs approximately £45 per month per avatar, paid directly to the provider.
+Prices are subject to change..
 You can pause it after we’re done, but why would you?
 This is about long-term engagement and ROI.
 Sure, subscriptions can feel like a lot, but if they’re delivering results, they’re worth it.

 Remember, this is just one piece of the They Ask, You Answer puzzle – it’s about building strong foundations to transform your business.